InstituteforDiseaseModeling/idmtools/docs/cli/container/container-index.rst

-.. _Container CLI:
+.. _CLI Container Platform:

 ======================
 CLI Container Platform
 ======================

 .. toctree::

-   cli-container-examples
+   :maxdepth: 1
+   :titlesonly:

+   cli-detail

-The |CONTAINER_s| platform related commands can be accessed with ``idmtools file``.
-All container commands require job directory.
-See the details of the top level command below for detailed help:
+The main container-related commands in idmtools can be accessed using ``idmtools container``.
+Refer to the details of the top-level command below for more detailed help:

+.. command-output:: idmtools container --help
+   :returncode: 0

+To review all the commands available for the |CONTAINER_s| platform, use the ``--all`` option:

-.. command-output:: idmtools file <JOB_DIRECTORY> --help
+.. command-output:: idmtools container --all --help
    :returncode: 0